krekr/CartridgeWriter_uPrint/README.md

 ### Note:

-In the standart configuration, the programm automatically sets the current qunatity to the inital quantity, so the eeprom is automatically filled up to 100%.
+In the standard configuration, the programm automatically sets the current qunatity to the inital quantity, so the eeprom is automatically filled up to 100%.

 **You can only reset the Eeproms, if the quantity isn't complete down, otherwise the chip is set in the readonly mode and can't be rewritten anymore.**